 Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page

 Dependents & Exemptions

-Question: I am adopting a child and do not yet have a Social Security number for the child.
+- I am adopting a child and don't yet have a social security number for the child.
 How can I claim an exemption for the child?

 - My spouse and I have provided a home for my niece and her son for the past seven months.
 She has no income and we provided all of her support during the year.
 Can I claim both her and her son as dependents?

 - Is there an age limit on claiming my child as a dependent?